FabricMC/fabric-docs/develop/sounds/custom.md

 ## Registering the Custom Sound {#registering-the-custom-sound}

-To add the custom sound to the mod, register a SoundEvent in the class which implements the `ModInitializer` entrypoint.
+To add the custom sound to the mod, register a SoundEvent in your [mod's initializer](./getting-started/project-structure#entrypoints).

 ```java
 Registry.register(Registries.SOUND_EVENT, Identifier.of(MOD_ID, "metal_whistle"),